5 fixed indexed annuity myths busted!

 Consider a fixed indexed annuity.

-It makes sense that people may be apprehensive to purchase something they may not fully understand.
-But, if you are looking for a way to supplement your retirement portfolio with a product that can help lead you toward the happy and secure retirement you dream of, contact your financial professional today.
-After a thorough discussion about the pros and cons of each option, you will be more prepared to make a confident and informed decision.
-You may just find out that a fixed indexed annuity is right for you!
+It makes sense that people may be apprehensive to purchase something they may not fully understand, especially when misconceptions can cause uncertainty.
+If you are looking for a way to supplement your portfolio and help create a more secure retirement, consider reaching out to your financial professional to discuss FIAs in more detail.
+Need a financial professional?
+We can help.
+By exploring the pros and cons of each option, you will be more prepared to make a confident and informed decision.

 Guarantees provided by annuities are subject to the financial strength of the issuing insurance company.
 Guaranteed lifetime income is available through annuitization or the purchase of an optional income rider for a charge.